-Telstra Outage Report in Eudunda, Goyder, State of South Australia
+Telstra outages and service status in Eudunda, South Australia

 Telstra offers mobile and landline communications services to the public and businesses, including mobile phone, mobile internet, and broadband internet.

-Problems in the last 24 hours in Eudunda, State of South Australia
+Problems in the last 24 hours in Eudunda, South Australia

-The chart below shows the number of Telstra reports we have received in the last 24 hours from users in Eudunda and surrounding areas.
+The chart below shows the number of Telstra reports we have received in the last 24 hours from users in Eudunda, South Australia and surrounding areas.
 An outage is declared when the number of reports exceeds the baseline, represented by the red line.

 Community Discussion